shawlab-moffitt/CSEminer-manuscript/3_figure_data_generation/README.md

 The program will summarize counts displayed in Figure 1 as well as generate supplementary tables highlighted in cseminer.stjude.org
   Executing the summarization script

-## A pre-built docker image of the analysis is available here
+## A pre-built docker image of the analysis is available here (No installation necessary)
 * https://zenodo.org/records/10594740
 * [Click to download the image](https://zenodo.org/records/10594740/files/CSEminer_3_figure_data_generation.tar?download=1)